Oahu vs. Kauai - Which should you choose?

 Let’s start with an overview of what each island has to offer.

-- Unparalleled natural features including Waimea Canyon, the Coconut Coast, and gorgeous waterfalls.
+- Explore natural gems like Waimea Canyon, the Coconut Coast, and gorgeous waterfalls.

-- Stunning beachside cliffs along the Na Pali coast.
+- Hike the stunning beachside cliffs along the Na Pali coast.

 Oahu Adventures and Activities

-- Snorkeling at Hanauma Bay.
-The peaceful calm waters of this state-run area provide a haven where people of all ages will enjoy snorkeling in the shallow waters to explore the corral and sea life.
+- Snorkeling at Hanauma Bay: The calm waters here provide a haven for people of all ages to enjoy snorkeling in shallow waters.
+People of all ages will enjoy exploring the bay’s corral and sea life.

-- Hiking at Diamond Head.
-Diamond Head is perhaps one of the most recognized sites of the Waikiki skyline.
-The massive crater provides a panoramic view of Honolulu accessed via paved trails.
-You can also learn how it helped form the Hawaiian Islands.
+- Hiking at Diamond Head: The crater of this volcano provides a stunning panoramic view of Honolulu.
+Access its beautiful Waikiki skyline via paved trails.
+Along the way, learn how it helped form the Hawaiian islands.

-- Remember, World War II at Pearl Harbor.
-History buffs and tourists alike flock to this popular attraction to view the Arizona Memorial, the U.S.S.
+- WWII and Pearl Harbor: History buffs and tourists alike flock to this popular attraction to view the Arizona Memorial, the U.S.S.
 Bowfin, and the U.S.S.
 Missouri.

-- Learn More About Hawaiian History at the Bishop Museum.
-The Bishop Museum provides insight into Hawaiian history and Pacific wayfaring.
+- Bishop Museum: The Bishop Museum provides insight into Hawaiian history and Pacific wayfaring.

 Kauai Adventures and Activities

-What Kauai lacks in size it more than makes up for in adventure including:
+Though Kauai lacks size, it more than makes up for in adventure, including:

-- Waimea Canyon.
-Dubbed “The Grand Canyon of the Pacific,” this smaller, less majestic canyon offers a geological wonder stretching 14 miles long by 1 mile wide.
-The 3,600 feet or more chasms offer a rare view of the crested buttes, crags, and valley gorges that make it a major attraction.
+- Waimea Canyon: Explore this famous canyon for its geological wonder.
+Dubbed “The Grand Canyon of the Pacific,” this natural wonder stretches 14 miles long and 1 mile wide.
+You can marvel at the crested buttes, crags, and valley gorges from 3,600 feet or deeper.

-- Smell the Flowers at Allerton & McBryde Gardens.
-The National Tropical Botanical Gardens network includes the lovely Allerton and McBryde Gardens.
+- Allerton & McBryde Gardens: The National Tropical Botanical Garden network includes the lovely Allerton and McBryde Gardens.
 This provides a close look at exotic flowers, trees, and indigenous Hawaiian plants.

-- Take in the Breathtaking Views of the Napali Coast.
-While every coastline on the island offers its own awe-inspiring views, the Na Pali Coast features lush emerald cliffs and jagged ridges overlooking the blue of the Pacific Ocean.
-Sandy stretches of beaches and plummeting waterfalls offer a rugged terrain where local settlements once flourished.
+- Napali Coast: This coast offers magnificent views of the Pacific Ocean, with lush emerald cliffs and jagged ridges overlooking the blue of the Pacific.
+Sandy stretches of beaches, and plummeting waterfalls offer a rugged terrain where local settlements once flourished.

-Kauai might be known for its rugged coastline, but that doesn’t mean it doesn’t also offer plenty of beaches.
-From the pristine sands of Poipu Beach Park on the south shore to the lovely backdrop of Mount Makana at Haena Beach Park in the north, the crystal-clear waters await.
-You’ll also discover the unique lava rock wall that acts as a natural shield for Lydgate Beach Park making it the ideal location for snorkeling.
-Many of the beaches are very kid-friendly thanks to shallow waters and calmer safer conditions for swimming.
+You’ll also discover the unique lava rock wall that acts as a natural shield for Lydgate Beach Park, making it the ideal location for snorkeling.
+Many of the beaches are very kid-friendly thanks to shallow waters and calmer, safer conditions for swimming.

 Oahu Food, Drink and Nightlife

 None of the Hawaiian Islands can match Hawaii’s metropolis, Honolulu.
-This is the place for world-class food, drink, and entertainment.
-The vibrant nightlife keeps people up until the wee hours of the morning when the rest of Hawaii is in bed.
-Smaller communities on the island offer a nightlife of their own, making it easy to find something to do from most places in Oahu.
-You can enjoy live music, sample some beer, dine in elegance or casual comfort, and sip cocktails from an impressive list of nightclubs choosing a different spot every night!
+Discover its world-class food, drink, and entertainment.
+The vibrant nightlife keeps people until the wee hours of the morning.
+Smaller communities on the island offer a nightlife of their own.
+Wherever you find yourself on this island, enjoy live music, sample some beer, dine in elegance or casual comfort and sip cocktails from an impressive list of nightclubs.

 Kauai Food, Drink and Nightlife

 Although Kauai offers an impressive dining selection, that’s where the nightlife ends.
-This is a laid-back island where things shut down early and people retire to enjoy a quiet night at home.
-If you’re looking for an exciting nightlife with lots of entertainment, bars, and live music, stick to Oahu to make the most of your vacation time.
+This is a laid-back island where things shut down early.
+Hence, people retire to enjoy a quiet night at home.
+If you’re looking for exciting nightlife with lots of entertainment, bars, and live music, stick to Oahu to make the most of your vacation time.